 Administration: Oral: Tablet may be administered with or without food; should be swallowed whole with water; do not chew, break, or crush.
 N.B.
 Refer to manufacturer PIL for specific considerations.
 Emetogenicity • IV: Minimal (<10%).
 Oral: Minimal to low (<30%).
 Warnings/ Neurologic Toxicities (Dose-Dependent): Precautions Dose levels (96 mg/m2/day for 5 to 7 days) approximately 4 times greater than that recommended for CLL (25 mg/m2/day for 5 days) were associated with a syndrome characterized by delayed blindness, coma, and death.
 Other severe central nervous system toxicity, including coma, seizures, agitation, and confusion, has been reported in patients treated at doses for chronic lymphocytic leukemia.
 Bone Marrow Suppression: Severe bone marrow suppression, notably anemia, thrombocytopenia, and neutropenia, has been reported.
 Cumulative myelosuppression may be seen.
 Monitor closely Several instances of trilineage bone marrow hypoplasia or aplasia resulting in pancytopenia, sometimes resulting in death, have been reported in adult patients.
 May consider Methotrexate/ Trimethoprim and continuing up to 6 months after treatment as prophylactic against Pneumocystis jirovecii pneumonia (PJP) (consider patient-specific risk factors).
 Autoimmune Reactions: Life-threatening autoimmune phenomena have been reported to occur during or after treatment with Fludara such as hemolytic anemia and acquired hemophilia.
 Discontinue Fludara in case of hemolysis.
 Blood transfusion and adrenocorticoid preparations are the most common treatment measures for autoimmune hemolytic anemia.
 Do not challenge another time.
-Transfusion Associated Graft-Versus-Host Disease: Transfusion-associated graft-versus-host disease has been observed after transfusion of non-irradiated blood in Fludarabine-treated patients.
+Transfusion Associated Graft-Versus-Host Disease: Transfusion-associated graft-versus-host disease has been observed after transfusion of non-irradiated blood in Eludorabina transfusion.
+Established in Eludorabina transfusion. transfusion of non-irradiated blood in Fludarabine-treated patients.
 Fatal outcomes consequently have been reported with high frequency.
-If needed, transfuse irradiated blood only to fludarabine-treated patients.
+If needed, transfuse irradiated blood only to fludarabine-treated patients. transfase irradiated blood only to induarabilie-treated patients.
 Renal Impairment: Adjust doses for renal impairment.
 Monitor closely for excessive toxicity.
-Use is contraindicated in patients with creatinine clearance less than 30 The interpolation of the interpolation is a second of the interpolation. mL/min.
-Vaccination: During and after treatment with fludarabine Injection, vaccination with live vaccines should be avoided.
+Use is contraindicated in patients with creatinine clearance less than 30 mL/min.
+Vaccination: During and after treatment with fludarabine Injection, vaccination with live Caraca and a carac vaccines should be avoided.
 Skin toxicity: Primarily skin rashes.
 Worsening or flare-up of pre-existing skin cancer lesions, as well as new onset of skin cancer, has been reported during or after treatment with fludarabine.
-Storage and Light Sensitivity IV Store intact vials at (2°C - 8°C) or at (15°C -30°C).
+Storage and IV Light Sensitivity • Store intact vials at (2°C - 8°C) or at (15°C -30°C).
 Refer to the product label.
 Protect from light.
-Powder: Stability after reconstitution in sterile conditions has been demonstrated for 7 days at 4 °C. Concentrate: After dilution, 28 days when stored in a refrigerator (2°C - 8°C) with protection from light.
+Powder: Stability after reconstitution in sterile conditions has been demonstrated for 7 days at 4 °C. • Concentrate: After dilution, 28 days when stored in a refrigerator (2°C - 8°C) with protection from light.
 Oral Store at 15°C to 30°C; should be kept within packaging until use.
 N.B.
 Refer to manufacturer PIL for specific considerations.
-Patient Counselling Keys This medication may lower blood counts.
-Avoid causes of infection and bleeding.
+Patient This medication may lower blood counts.
+Avoid causes of infection and Counselling Keys bleeding.
 Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this drug affects you.
 Talk with your doctor before getting any vaccines while you take this drug and after you stop taking it.
 Tell your doctor If you have ever had an autoimmune disease.
 Call your doctor immediately if you have a seizure, change in eyesight, or you feel agitated or confused; Signs of lung or breathing problems; Change in color or size of a mole, skin lump or a severe skin reaction, or urination disorders.
-Sequence of Administration Cell cycle specific.
-Non-vesicant.
-When combined with Cytarabine, Fludarabine should be given first for enhanced efficacy.
+Sequence of Cell cycle specific.
+Administration Non-vesicant.
+When combined with Cytarabine, Fludarabine should be given first for enhanced efficacy. ,